alan-turing-institute/HonestCyberEval/crs/README.md

     - `chmod 600 ~/.ssh/id_rsa_aicc`
     - `eval "$(ssh-agent -s)"`
     - `ssh-add ~/.ssh/id_rsa_aicc`
-- `cd` into the CP folders in `cp_root` and run `make docker-pull` in each to pull the image used to build and test the CP
-  - when running containers locally, your Docker Daemon is exposed inside the container, so pulling the image will make it available inside the CRS container through the `dind` (Docker-in-Docker) container
 - run `make build` to build docker images
   - if you face issues regarding `yq` not installed, then run the following and try again
     - `wget https://github.com/mikefarah/yq/releases/download/v4.44.1/yq_linux_amd64`